Authors: Gillian Vogelsang-Eastwood

 The book is colourful and visually pleasing.
 The word encyclopedia conjures images of a book that is drab and boring, with poor quality black and white images.
 It is not true of this book.
 The images are bright, good quality and very informative.

-Encyclopedia of Embroidery from the Arab World is reminiscent of a finely embroidered Tapestry.
+Encyclopedia of Embroidery from the Arab World is reminiscent of a finely embroidered tapestry.
 Made up of different strands of fine fibre, each meticulously spun, coloured and threaded.
 Each one is from a different place, representing a different story.
-Woven together, worked one on top of the other in intricate stitches, they create a Tapestry, a stitched story.
+Woven together, worked one on top of the other in intricate stitches, they create a tapestry, a stitched story.
 The finished product is heavy.
 Heavy from the sheer weight of the fibre, but also heavy with history, with culture, with effort and love.

 This is not just a book.
 It is a legacy.